akovanev/NetDocsProcessor/README.md

 ### The project is not finished yet.

-Unlike many libraries that produce output in predetermined HTML or Markdown formats, the NetDocsGenerator API provides a distinct approach for accessing data from an assembly and its associated XML file.
+Unlike many libraries that produce output in predetermined HTML or Markdown formats, the NetDocsProcessor API provides a distinct approach for accessing data from an assembly and its associated XML file.

 ```csharp
 List<NamespaceDescription> data = new DocsProcessorApi().ObtainDocumentation(